ArsenijVideman/Devs-Blog/README.md

 2. also i deleted the "my posts" section for a while i decided to deal with it later

 ### that's all for now

+`P.S I am also thinking of making a telegram bot for this blog in golang`